Representing Graph Clusters (Communities)

 Interface

-To use this module, prefix types and functions with Community.
+To use this module, prefix types and functions with Community..

 Types

-- The type of a community.
+type t- The type of a community.

 Methods